Garden Gate Preschool

 - Memorize songs with finger plays and games that build attention span and memory skills.

-- Have a strong focus on two numbers each week, beginning with 1 at the start of each year.
-First, we count objects by 1’s to 30 from the start of each year and rapidly work toward counting to 100 (level two).
-Second, we count by 10’s to 100 (level two).
-And then, we use visual aids that correspond with counting numbers through sight recognition.
+- We have a strong focus on two numbers each week, beginning with 1 at the start of the year; we rapidly count to 30 and higher by request!
+We use visual aids that correspond with counting numbers through sight recognition… and play games that incorporate math concepts; including story problems!

 - Work on increasing vocabulary through stories and discussions.